oktetlabs/test-environment/CONTRIBUTING.md

 A reference to a public pull request or some other publicly available discussion may be provided with the `Link: <url>` trailer, as it is done by the Linux kernel community.
+TE is mirrored under more than one organisation, so the URL is the one of the repository the pull request was opened against - the repository the working copy was cloned from - and not necessarily the one in the example below.

 #### Co-authorship trailers (if applicable)